Use the Oso Dev Server

 Once the Oso Dev Server is installed, you run it the same way you would run a dependency like Postgres or Redis locally.
 You need to make sure that the Oso Cloud CLI and the Oso Cloud client library integrated into your application are both configured to point at the Oso Dev Server using the local development test credential.

-For the CLI, set the OSO_URL environment variable to http://localhost:8080 and the OSO_AUTH environment variable to e_0123456789_12345_osotesttoken01xiIn.
+For the CLI, set the OSO_URL environment variable to http://localhost:8080 and the OSO_AUTH environment variable to e_0123456789_12345_osotesttoken01xiIn for the default test environment.
 If you use that API key against the Oso Cloud production service or use one of your real API keys against the local service, you will encounter authentication failures.

 For the various language integrations, consult the API documentation for how to pass the local URL and API token to the constructor.
 E.g., for the Node.js library, you would instantiate it like so: